Kingdom of Khotan: Foundation legend and origins

 In the 1900s, Aurel Stein discovered Prakrit documents written in Kharoṣṭhī in Niya, and together with the founding legend of Khotan, Stein proposed that these people in the Tarim Basin were Indian immigrants from Taxila who conquered and colonized Khotan.
 The use of Prakrit however may be a legacy of the influence of the Kushan Empire.

 There were also Greek influences in early Khotan, based on evidence such as Hellenistic artworks found at various sites in the Tarim Basin, for example, the Sampul tapestry found near Khotan, tapestries depicting the Greek god Hermes and the winged pegasus found at nearby Loulan, as well as ceramics that may suggest influences from as far as the Hellenistic kingdom of Ptolemaic Egypt.
 One suggestion is therefore that the early migrants to the region may have been an ethnically mixed people from the city of Taxila led by a Greco-Saka or an Indo-Greek leader, who established Khotan using the administrative and social organizations of the Greco-Bactrian Kingdom.

-In Tibetan literature, a long list of Indian kings is preserved.
+In Tibetan literature, a long list of Indian kings of Khotan is preserved.
 Sten Konow, the Norwegian Indologist who critically examined the different versions of the tradition concluded as follows:

 "Kustana, the son of Ashoka, is said to have founded the royal dynasty of Khotan.
 But Kustana's son Ye-u-la, who is said to have founded the capital of the kingdom is most probably identical with the king Yü-Lin mentioned in the Chinese chronicles as ruling over Khotan about the middle of the first century AD.

 Ye-u-la was succeeded by his son Vijita Saṃbhava, with whom begins a long series of Khotan kings all begin with Vijita.
 If there is any truth in the Chinese statement that Wei-chi or Vijita was the family name of the kings, it is of interest to note that this 'Vijita' dynasty, according to the Tibetan tradition, begins where the Han annals place the foundation of the national Khotan kingdom.

 Buddhism was introduced into Khotan in the fifth year of Vijita Saṃbhava.
 Eleven kings followed, and then came Vijita Dharma who was a powerful ruler and always engaged in war.
 Later, he became a Buddhist and retired to Kashgar.
 We know from Chinese sources that Kashgar had formerly developed great power, but it became dependent on Khotan during AD 220-264.
 It is then probable that this was the time of the powerful king Vijita-Dharma.

 Vijita Dharma was followed on the throne by his son Vijita Siṃha, and the latter by his son Vijita-Kīrti.
 Vijita-Kīrti is said to have carried war into India and to have overthrown Saketa, together with king Kanika (or the king of Kanika) and the Guzan king Guzan here evidently stands for Kushāṇa."

-According to the oldest detailed Chinese and Tibetan texts (including a Tibetan text which may be contemporary), which we cannot distrust, the colonizing groups of exiled Indians (including the son and ministers of Emperor Ashoka) founded the Kingdom of Khotan.